cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

   - Dental instrument selection

 However, the simulator also has certain limitations:
-- Only a **single patient case** is available, limiting scenario variety.
+- Only a single patient case is available, limiting scenario variety.
-- The **3D model** is directly tied to the single available patient case.
+- The 3D model is directly tied to the single available patient case.
-- **Dental chart marking** is limited to a single tooth.
+- Dental chart marking is limited to a single tooth.
-- There is no **haptic device integration**, which limits the realism of tactile feedback during practice.
+- There is no haptic device integration, which limits the realism of tactile feedback during practice.

 ---

 ## Related Works

-Several important works in the field of dental education have significantly influenced the development of this Virtual Patient Simulator (VPS):
+Several important works in the field of dental education have significantly influenced the development of this VPS:

 1. **Traditional Teaching in Dental Education**
    Traditional methods, including didactic lectures, textbooks, and mannequin-based training, have been limited by their passive nature and ethical concerns regarding live patient interactions.
-These methods fail to expose students to a broad spectrum of clinical scenarios, leading to the development of **Virtual Patient Simulators (VPS)** to bridge the gap between theoretical learning and practical experience.
+These methods fail to expose students to a broad spectrum of clinical scenarios, leading to the development of VPS to bridge the gap between theoretical learning and practical experience.

 2. **Simulators for Dental Education**
-   Various simulators, including **Haptic Feedback Simulators**, **VR Simulators**, and **AR Simulators**, have been introduced to enhance dental education.
+   Various simulators, including Haptic Feedback Simulators, VR Simulators, and AR Simulators, have been introduced to enhance dental education.
-   - **Haptic Feedback Simulators**, such as **PerioSim**, provide real-time tactile feedback, helping students improve their fine motor skills and manual dexterity.
+   - **Haptic Feedback Simulators**, such as PerioSim, provide real-time tactile feedback, helping students improve their fine motor skills and manual dexterity.
-   - **VR Simulators** like **VirTeaSy Dental** immerse students in a fully digital environment for procedural training, though they lack tactile feedback.
+   - **VR Simulators** like VirTeaSy Dental immerse students in a fully digital environment for procedural training, though they lack tactile feedback.
-   - **AR Simulators** like **DentSim** offer hybrid approaches, combining real and virtual elements to provide contextual, real-time feedback during procedures.
+   - **AR Simulators** like DentSim offer hybrid approaches, combining real and virtual elements to provide contextual, real-time feedback during procedures.

 3. **Custom Case Creation in VPS**
-   Some simulators, such as the **Virtual Oral Medicine Clinic (VOMC)**, offer custom patient case creation capabilities.
+   Some simulators, such as the Virtual Oral Medicine Clinic (VOMC), offer custom patient case creation capabilities.
 These simulators allow students to interact with virtual patients across various stages of patient assessment.
 However, they often lack immersive 3D models or haptic feedback.
-   - **Web-SP** is another simulator that facilitates the creation of patient cases but lacks 3D interactive elements, focusing primarily on text and image-based learning.
+   - Web-SP is another simulator that facilitates the creation of patient cases but lacks 3D interactive elements, focusing primarily on text and image-based learning.

 4. **Technologies Used in Simulators**
-   Simulators frequently leverage technologies such as **Unity** and **WebGL** for 3D model development and rendering.
+   Simulators frequently leverage technologies such as Unity and WebGL for 3D model development and rendering.
    - **Unity** is a powerful game engine that supports interactive, real-time 3D environments.
    - **WebGL** allows for rendering 3D models directly within web browsers, making simulations more accessible.

 5. **Digital Dental Charting**
    Digital dental charting systems offer significant improvements over traditional paper-based methods, with user-friendly platforms that reduce examination time and minimize misunderstandings.
-Digital solutions also provide **real-time diagnostic data**, enhancing the educational value for dental students.
+Digital solutions also provide real-time diagnostic data, enhancing the educational value for dental students.

 This research builds upon these foundations by addressing the limitations of existing simulators and incorporating custom case creation, semi-automated 3D models, and more immersive learning environments for dental students.